katzfuss-group/Vecchia_GPR_var_select/README.md

 ## Prerequisite

-We extended the `GpGp` R package, which has not been pulled into its main repo.
-To install the version of `GpGp` package with the necessary extensions, please clone and install the `squared_relevance` branch of [this repository](https://github.com/katzfuss-group/GpGp.git).
+We have made extensions to the `GpGp` R package, which have not been pulled into the main GpGp repo.
+To install our version of `GpGp` package with the necessary extensions, please clone and install the `squared_relevance` branch of [this repository](https://github.com/katzfuss-group/GpGp.git).

 ## Numerical results